"What are you going to do in Romania?"

 "What language are you speaking?"

-We found out very quickly that we were almost the only ones in the area who were not from Romania.
-In the gondola lift, we got funny looks when we talked together and were asked a few times which language we spoke.
-Even at our hotel we were the only ones who were not from Romania.
+We found out very quickly that we were practically the only ones in the area on our ski holiday who were not from Romania.
+In the gondola lift we got funny looks when we talked and were asked a couple of times what language we spoke.
+Even in our hotel we were the only ones not from Romania.

-It therefore dawned on us that many Romanians drive to Poiana Brașov for a day or two, to ski and drive home again.
-Most even had their own equipment in the car, so they could easily put on ski boots, take the skis under their arm and head for the piste.
-That was why George was so shocked that we would rent equipment for several days as most locals bring their own equipment.
+It therefore occurred to us that many Romanians drive to Poiana Brasov for a day or two, to ski and drive back home.
+Most even had their own equipment in the car, so they could easily put on their ski boots, take their skis under their arms and head for the slopes.
+That's why George was so shocked that we wanted to rent equipment for several days, since most locals bring their own equipment.

 The experience with a Romanian pirate taxi

-Although we lived in a ski area in Poiana Brașov, we were only a 20 minute bus ride from the big city of Brașov, so of course we had to experience it as well.
+Although we stayed in a ski area in Poiana Brasov on our skiing holiday in Romania, we were only a 20 minute bus ride from the big city of Brasov, so of course we had to experience it as well.
 Now that we were in the big city, the hunt for swimwear for me began.
-There was a spa area at our hotel, but I had not packed swimwear, as I do not usually take swimwear with me on a ski holiday… It should turn out to be an almost impossible task, as most shops had closed on Sundays.
+There was a spa area at our hotel, but I hadn't packed swimwear, as I don't usually take swimwear with me on ski holidays...
+It was to prove to be an almost impossible task, as most shops were closed on Sundays.

 However, I found out that there was a shopping center only 25 minutes walk from the city, so we could easily throw ourselves over it.
 What Google Maps had not stated, however, was that we had to cross a mountain, so our pleasant walk turned into a hike - it went up, and up, and up…